The ANMF Job Representative - What is the role?

 Costs: Travel, accommodation and catering

-All Job Rep training is provided to you at no cost, in a friendly welcoming environment, and daily catering is provided complimentary to all training participants.
-Where eligible, and upon provision of the relevant receipts, ANMF will reimburse costs as follows:
+All Job Rep training is provided to you at no cost, in a friendly welcoming environment.
+Catering is provided complimentary to participants attending in-person programs.
+Where eligible, and upon provision of the relevant receipts, ANMF may reimburse costs as follows:

 Melbourne training programs: